ellenmellon/INSCIT/README.md

 ```

 #### Training
-Our model is initialized with pretraining on TopioCQA[], which is >30x larger than our training data.
+Our model is initialized with pretraining on TopioCQA, which is >30x larger than our training data.
 Download the pretrained checkpoint from the original TopioCQA repo:
 ```
 python ../../download_resources.py --output_dir=./retrieval_outputs/models/pretrain --resource_name=pretrained_dpr